 Withing few hours, of intensive training, you should be able to sufficiently command successful execution of your counters.

-Then in the next hour you will have a limited drill putting it all together.
+Then in the next hour you will have drills putting it all together.
 The objective is not to get hurt by an opponent armed with a knife through a modified drill with a training partner holding a rubber knife.

 There are varieties of ways to grip a knife for combat defense and attack purposes.
 They are named for the convenience of training purposes.
 Straight-stab-hold, slash-hold, top-down-hold, bottom-up-hold are just some of the terminology.

 There are also several tactical options to position the hand holding the knife prior to a lunge, poke or cut.
-A knife can be held a knife in his front hand, in the cross hand, and hiding behind the back.
-The closest it is to the direction of the opponent the faster you can use it but also it becomes a target and shows an obvious intent.
+A knife can be held in his front hand, in the cross hand, and hiding behind the back.
+The closest it is to the direction of the opponent the, faster you can use it.
+However, it can also become a target while it projects an obvious intent.